Blog » Blockchain » Pros and Cons of Blockchain Technology: An Ultimate Guide

 Blockchain technology is a decentralized, distributed ledger that maintains a record of economic transactions over a network of computers or nodes.
 Blockchain uses decentralization and cryptographic hashing to make any digital asset’s history immutable, secure, and visible.
 Blockchain was introduced as an underlying technology for Bitcoin by Satoshi Nakamoto in 2008.

-Here’s a list of the pros and cons of blockchain technology:
+Here’s a list of the top 6 pros and cons of blockchain technology which will be followed by details below:

 Confidentiality